A Complete Guide to the CSS Profile for College

 4 Essential CSS Profile Tips and Tricks

-The CSS Profile takes time to fill out and is due earlier than the FAFSA, so it's best to get started as soon as possible — plan to start filling it out soon after October 1, when the form is released.
+The CSS Profile takes time to fill out and is due before the FAFSA, so it's best to start as early as possible.
+Plan to begin working on it soon after October 1, when the form is released.

-You're not expected to complete the CSS Profile all on your own; after all, it asks a lot of questions about your parents' incomes.
-Sit down with your parents to go over what documents you'll need and coordinate specific dates and times you can all work together to fill out the form.
+You're not expected to complete the CSS Profile all on your own.
+After all, it asks a lot of questions about parent/guardian income.
+Sit down with your custodial and noncustodial parents or guardians to go over what documents you'll need.
+Try to coordinate specific dates and times you can all work together to fill out the form.

 Don't Do It All in One Sitting